Recovery is a lifelong journey

-Staying Connected after Treatment Makes a Difference
+MBH Onward … Because Staying Connected After Treatment Makes All the Difference

 Want to Connect?
 Call The Meadows Alumni Association

 Our monthly online newsletters highlight various opportunities each month while offering encouragement to all alumni.
-There is also information about Meadows-trained therapists in your area, a mid-month connection affirmation email, details about upcoming Facebook Live events, and book-of-the-month recommendations.
+There is also information about Meadows-trained therapists in your area, a mid-month connection affirmation email, details about upcoming Facebook Live events, and other recommendations.

 *We’ll never share or sell your email address.